A quote from Dan...

-Sweeping melodies, resonating chords and rich textures…these are the trademarks of Dan Chadburn, a composer/pianist who invests the New Age/ adult contemporary genre with a uniquely passionate sound.
-Deeply versed in both classical and modern traditions, Dan is a master of improvisation -- the art of creating, in the moment in response to the stimulus of one’s immediate environment and inner feelings.
+Sweeping melodies, resonating chords and rich textures…these are the trademarks of Dan Chadburn, a composer/pianist who invests the New Age/Contemporary Instrumental genre with a uniquely passionate sound.
+Deeply versed in both classical and modern traditions, Dan is a master of improvisation — the art of creating in the moment, in response to the stimulus of one’s immediate environment and inner feelings.

 A native of Oregon, Dan began studying classical piano with Maxine Martin at the age of nine.
 Several times in junior high and high school, Dan was selected as an Oregon Music Teacher’s Association syllabus winner, giving him the experience of performing in recitals on the state level.
 He went on to earn a Bachelor of Music in Piano Performance at Pacific Lutheran University, where he studied with Dr. Calvin Knapp.